Best Micro 4/3 macro lenses

 |

 The 7artisans 60mm f/2.8 Macro II V2, released in March 2022, is an improved version of its predecessor.
-It stands out from other Macro Micro 4/3 lenses with its quality construction and affordable price.
-Its length and weight remain perfectly acceptable.
+It stands out among Micro 4/3 macro lenses thanks to its solid construction and affordable price.
+Its length and weight also remain perfectly reasonable.

-This lens is made entirely of metal, making it robust and durable.
-It has a smooth, easy to use manual focus ring.
-Its minimum focusing distance of 13.5 cm is a real plus for macro photography.
+This lens is made entirely of metal, which makes it robust and durable.
+It has a smooth, easy-to-use manual focus ring.
+Its minimum focusing distance of 13.5 cm is a real advantage for macro photography.

 The optical quality of this lens is excellent.
-Sharpness is very good from f/5.6, with good uniformity from the centre to the edges.
-It has a 1:1 magnification ratio.
-In terms of optical flaws, chromatic aberrations are slightly visible at full aperture, but disappear from f/8.
-Vignetting is present but diminishes from f/4 and distortion is practically non-existent.
+Sharpness is very good from f/5.6, with good consistency from the center to the edges.
+It also offers a 1:1 magnification ratio.
+As for optical flaws, chromatic aberrations are slightly visible at maximum aperture but disappear from f/8.
+Vignetting is present but decreases from f/4, and distortion is practically nonexistent.
 Finally, thanks to the 9 aperture blades, the bokeh is quite soft and pleasant.

-In conclusion, the 7artisans 60mm f/2.8 Macro II V2 is a good lens if you want to try your hand at macro photography at a reasonable price.
-If you don’t mind the lack of autofocus, this lens is a good option for you and your wallet!
+In conclusion, the 7artisans 60mm f/2.8 Macro II V2 is a good lens if you want to try macro photography at a reasonable price.
+If you don’t mind the lack of autofocus, it’s a solid option for both you and your wallet.

 Samyang 100mm f/2.8 ED UMC Macro